How will the new Quebec privacy law affect marketers?

 What Quebec’s new data privacy law could mean for consumers?

-Last week, the provincial government announced a new privacy law would be tabled in the National Assembly in a few weeks.
-The bill will look to give some powers back to the individual consumer, borrowing the best standards from GDPR.
+Three years ago, the provincial government announced a new privacy law would be tabled in the National Assembly.
+The bill has since passed and gives some powers back to the individual consumer, borrowing the best standards from GDPR.

 “The law will give back [to the citizen] control of his data,” said the Minister of Justice, Sonia LeBel.
 “We are moving towards European models, and this is what is recognized as the most advanced.”